kanpov/archivedwebsite/_articles/creating-a-multitasked-workflow.markdown

 and checklists on [monday.com](https://monday.com).

-The sheer amount of time you'll need to invest to properly use these sorts of apps is often underestimated, and it is ultimately the main reason why I suggest to **use a down-top approach with productivity**, meaning that you should introduce changes and productivity methods into your workflow only when not doing so has proven to be objectively detrimental to your creative process.
+The sheer amount of time you'll need to invest to properly use these sorts of apps is often underestimated, and it is ultimately the main reason why I suggest **using a down-top approach with productivity**, meaning that you should introduce changes and productivity methods into your workflow only when not doing so has proven to be objectively detrimental to your creative process.